chirpley/docs/docs/source/asbrand.rst

 In case the brand has created deals where influencers have to write their own content, the brand will have a chance to review these.
 Once an influencer has set the content the deal will be visible under the "Review" tab.
-The number infront of the review-filter shows how many deals need to be reviewed.
+The number in-front of the review-filter shows how many deals need to be reviewed.

 Click on the review-filter and all deals which need to be reviewed are shown in the grid below.
-Select the deal which you want to review and the content is shown on the rightside.
+Select the deal which you want to review and the content is shown on the right side.

 .. figure:: _static/images/deals-review-1.png
   :width: 200